bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 .. contents:: Contents

-Module is a processor that handles events in data streams.
+A **module** is a processor that handles events in data streams.

+It includes:

-It includes an executor that processes data streams and a validator.
+- an executor that processes data streams,
+- a validator.

 .. _validator:

 Streaming validator
 -------------------------

-It provides a method to validate ``options`` or ``InstanceMetadata`` parameter of run module specification.
+It provides a method to validate ``options`` or ``InstanceMetadata`` parameter of running module specification.

 This method returns a tuple that contains two values.

-The first value indicates whether ``options`` or ``InstanceMetadata`` is proper or not (true value by default).
+The first value indicates whether ``options`` or ``InstanceMetadata`` is proper or not (the "true" value is set by default).

-The second value is a list of errors in case of the validation failure (empty list by default).
+The second value is a list of errors in case of the validation failure (it is an empty list by default).
 It is used when you try to create a new instance of a specific module, and if the validation method returns false value the instance will not be created.

 Executor
 ---------------------